syncfusion-content/javascript-docs/js/Theming-in-Essential-JavaScript-Components.md

 1. Create the following folders in the same structure under your application folder.

->   appfolder\Content\ej\flat-saffron
+N>   appfolder\Content\ej\flat-saffron

 2. Copy **common-images** folder & **ej.widgets.core.min.css** file into the appfolder\Content\ej

-> Both of these folders and files are mandatory for any themes.
+N> Both of these folders and files are mandatory for any themes.

 3. Copy the css files available in the installed location of the flat-saffron folder into your app location appfolder\Content\ej\flat-saffron
 4. Refer the **ej.web.all.min.css** file in your HTML page within the `<head>` section before making any script reference as shown below,